D-anijel-S-tefanovic/D-anijel-S-tefanovic/README.md

 ---

-#### [^1]: Note: A modern marketing and internet-culture expression, this exact phrasing does not appear in historical records.
+#### [^1]: A modern marketing and internet-culture expression, this exact phrasing does not appear in historical records.